Certifying asymmetry in the configuration of three qubits: Abstract

 \section{Abstract}

-We certify asymmetry in the configuration of the Bloch vectors of a set of three unknown qubit states within the dimensionally bounded prepare-and-measure scenario.
+Symmetry restrictions limit the types of tasks that can be achieved with a given set of quantum states.
+Therefore, any breaking of these symmetries could potentially be exploited as a resource for quantum communication.
+Here we demonstrate this operationally by certifying asymmetry in the configuration of the Bloch vectors of a set of three unknown qubit states within the dimensionally bounded prepare-and-measure scenario.
 To do this, we construct a linear witness from three simpler witnesses as building blocks, each featuring, along with two binary measurement settings, three preparations; two of them are associated with the certification task, while the third one serves as an auxiliary.
 The final witness is chosen to self-test some target configuration.
 We numerically derive a bound $Q_{\text{mirror}}$ for any mirror-symmetric configuration, thereby certifying asymmetry if this bound is exceeded (e.g. experimentally) for the unknown qubit configuration.
 We also consider the gap $(Q_{\text{max}}-Q_{\text{mirror}})$ between the analytically derived overall quantum maximum $Q_{\text{max}}$ and the mirror-symmetric bound, and use it as a quantifier of asymmetry in the target configuration.
 Numerical optimization shows that the most asymmetric configuration then forms a right scalene triangle on the unit Bloch sphere.
 Finally, we implement our protocol on a public quantum processor, where a clear violation of the mirror-symmetric bound certifies asymmetry in the configuration of our experimental triple of qubit states.